 We are Love Her Wild – the UK’s largest women’s adventure community!

 Our mission is to get more women on adventures.
 Why?
-Because we know getting active outdoors improves physical and mental health, that doing it with a supportive community boosts wellbeing and that spending time in wild spaces leads to better nature connectedness.
+Because getting active outdoors in a supportive team improves health and wellbeing, while connecting to wild spaces leads to a passion for conservation.

 Love Her Wild is a registered non-profit CIC.